krishpranav/pranaOS-old/Base/usr/share/man/man7/Help-index.md

 ![Help icon](file:///res/icons/32x32/app-help.png)

-## Welcome to the SerenityOS on-line help system!
+## Welcome to the pranaosOS on-line help system!

-This is **Help**, the built-in documentation viewer for the SerenityOS desktop environment.
+This is **Help**, the built-in documentation viewer for the pranaosOS desktop environment.
 If you prefer a command-line interface, the [man](../man1/man.md) command offers a text-only view of the same library.

 ---